> Academics > Course

 MAWL 6313 (3-3-0) 21st Century Transformational Worship

 The course examines the biblical, historical, philosophical and practical issues that provide "meaning" in the worship leader's life and ministry.
 This course draws upon the entire degree curriculum to encourage the development of a comprehensive worship ministry.
 Focus will be given toward encouraging a minister's self-awareness and evaluation, serious moral reflection upon the nature and content of ministry practice, and on-going worship ministry evaluation.
 The course aims to equip worship leaders to analyze a ministry context for its transformational qualities and to make changes to enhance this dimension personally and corporately.
-Fall, Spring, Summer, Online.
+Summer, Online.